cofiem/my-senate-vote/README.md

 ## Developing

-To install, clone the repo, run `npm install -g gulp karma karma-cli webpack` and then run `npm install`.
+To start, clone the repo, run `npm install -g gulp karma karma-cli webpack`, and then run `npm install`.

 To develop locally, run the server, which will watch for changes: `gulp`.